Our staff will respond to your query promptly and provide detailed information to your questions.

 - 2022 Available

-6 days - Stay at the Ranua Wildlife park, near Rovaniemi and visit Santa's secret hideout
+6 days - Stay at a self-catering apartment near Rovaniemi and visit Santa's secret hideout

 Celebrating Christmas in Lapland is a wonderfully magical experience – with the snow topped landscapes outside, and cosy fires indoors.
-This Christmas tour is based in a small town outside Rovaniemi and introduces you to the incredible animals of the Arctic.
-Based within the wildlife park complex, you will meet and feed the polar bears as well as enjoy endless visits into the zoo.
+This Christmas tour is based in a small town outside Rovaniemi and introduces you to the incredible animals of the Arctic as well as Santa Claus himself.
+Visit the post office and headquarters of Santa Claus in Rovaniemi, enjoy a white Christmas in your own family apartment with self-catering facilities as well as breakfast and dinners fully included.
+Based within the wildlife park complex, in between your winter activities such as snowmobiling and dogsledding, see the polar bears as well as endless visits into the zoo.

 - Action-packed Christmas holiday with the opportunity to enjoy traditional husky sledding, search for the Northern Lights and visit Rovaniemi